 Pader, Uganda, is a small village about 8 to 12 hours north of the capital city of Kampala.
 The town and its people were ravaged by Joseph Kony and Lord’s Resistance Army for 20 years.
-Many Ugandans were killed, many were infected with HIV/AIDS, most were traumatized.
+Many Ugandans were killed, many were infected with HIV/AIDS, and most were traumatized.
 The war ended around 2008, but the effects remain.
-Poverty, AIDS, malaria, malnutrition and starvation are constant problems.
+Poverty, AIDS, malaria, malnutrition, and starvation are constant problems.

 In a culture where having babies is greatly valued, Santa didn’t fit in.
 She had the heartbreak of losing three children, causing her husband to reject her.
 Amidst her resulting depression, she moved to Pader to live with her cousin.
-Shortly after she began attending Pader Community Church where she accepted Jesus as her savior.
+Shortly after she began attending Pader Community Church where she accepted Jesus as her Savior.
 She began attending a women’s prayer group and the bead project, and her life began to change.
 She puts any extra money from the beads into a savings group, and they divide it up at the end of the year.
-People once looked at Santa as “the woman with no children”, but now she sees all children as her spiritual children, and has adopted 6 children in need of a home.
+People once looked at Santa as “the woman with no children”, but now she sees all children as her spiritual children, and has adopted six children in need of a home.

 “God has been taking care of me up to this moment,” Agnes says.
 Her life in Pader began in a war camp, and she was one of three women chosen from the camp to be trained in tailoring.
 The skill continues to provide for her as she is part of the pants-making team for The Women of Pader Uganda (TWOPU).
-Starting as part of the bead making team, and now the sewing team, her life has been changed.
-From the money she has earned she has bought a pig, school fees and clothes for her children.
+Starting as part of the bead-making team, and now the sewing team, her life has changed.
+She has bought a pig, school fees and clothes for her children from the money she has earned.
 She now feels at peace and has community because of the opportunities God has provided through TWOPU.

 Janet has a knack for business; she just needed some guidance and encouragement to get her started.
 When the bead project came to Pader, she joined and found the encouragement she’d been seeking.
 With the money she earned from making and selling paper bead jewelry, she has been able to plant a garden, buy a chicken and buy clothes and medicine for her seven children.
 The encouragement she has received is being passed on to her children, one of whom now wants to become a teacher.

 Abandoned by her parents for refusing to become a witch doctor, she was forced to get married and now has three children from that marriage.
 Her story began to change when she met Jesus in 2001, and continued to change when she began attending Pader Community Church in 2012, and in 2014, when she began taking part in the bead project.
 From the money Grace earns making beads, she has been able to buy four pigs, and has plans to buy goats.
 She is able to feed her children and pay their school fees, and is the spiritual director for the Pader school.
-“Before, I was a person with no hope”, she says, “Now, I hope for good things and a future.”
+“Before, I was a person with no hope,” she says, “Now, I hope for good things and a future.”